ashleymason/craigslist-scraper/README.md

 ***

 This app was written with Cloud9 text editor.
 It is a work-in-progress.

-***

-This app was written using Cloud9 text editor.
 If possible, I would suggest using Cloud9 to view it.
 It's free!

+***

 To use this application:
   * copy the repo from Github down to your preferred text editor